microsoft/NOTSOFAR1-Challenge/README.md

 ```

 # Running evaluation - the inference pipeline
-The following command will download the entire dev-set of the recorded meeting dataset and run the inference pipeline.
+The following command will download the entire dev-set of the recorded meeting dataset and run the inference pipeline
+according to selected configuration.
+The default is configured to `debug_inference.yaml` for quick debugging, running on a single session.
 ```bash
 cd /path/to/NOTSOFAR-Repo
 python run_inference.py